 Like all good ideas, it seems surprising that nobody thought of moob transplants before.
 Dr Evans said he had his “eureka” moment when he and ex-wife Sally were on holiday in Marbella and they saw all the buff men and buxom women on the beach.
 “Sally said we have got things the wrong way round – she was flat-chested and I had double D cups” said Dr Evans.
 “So I said why don’t we swap?”

-With confirmation that the late Baroness Thatcher’s ‘Halloween Fly-By’ route will pass directly over Harold on Thursday, local astronomers have every chance of an excellent view of the comet-like phenomenon.
+With confirmation that Baroness Thatcher’s ‘Halloween Fly-By’ route will pass directly over Harold on Tuesday, local astronomers have every chance of an excellent view of the comet-like phenomenon.

 The former PM’s icy skeleton said she’s ‘really looking forward to dusting off the old broomstick and heading up North to scare the living daylights out of Arthur Scargill.’

 She is due to depart Gatwick Airport at 1900 hours, regardless of the weather, flying directly over Harold before arriving in the Barnsley area around midnight.
 A defiant Scargill tweeted ‘Ooh, see me quaking in me pit boots, pet.’